windygoo/PromptNucSeg/README.md

 Official implementation of our paper "Unleashing the Power of Prompt-driven Nucleus Instance Segmentation"

-Code and checkpoints will be uploaded before the end of December.
+Code and checkpoints will be uploaded soon.